-Cressey's final hypothesis was: "Trusted persons become trust violators when they conceive of themselves as having a financial problem which is nonsharable, are aware this problem can be secretly resolved by violation of the position of financial trust, and are able to apply to their own conduct in that situation verbalizations which enable them to adjust their conceptions of themselves as trusted persons with their conceptions of themselves as users of the entrusted funds or property."
+Cressey's final hypothesis was:

+Trusted persons become trust violators when they conceive of themselves as having a financial problem which is nonsharable, are aware this problem can be secretly resolved by violation of the position of financial trust, and are able to apply to their own conduct in that situation verbalizations which enable them to adjust their conceptions of themselves as trusted persons with their conceptions of themselves as users of the entrusted funds or property.

 Over the years, the hypothesis has become better known as the fraud triangle.
 (See Exhibit 1.1.)
-One leg of the triangle represents a perceived nonsharable financial need; the second leg is for perceived opportunity; and the final is for rationalization.
-The role of the nonsharable problem is important.
-Cressey said, "When the trust violators were asked to explain why they refrained from violation of other positions of trust they might have held at previous times, or why they had not violated the subject position at an earlier time, those who had an opinion expressed the equivalent of one or more of the following quotations: (a) 'There was no need for it like there was this time.' (b) 'The idea never entered my head.' (c) 'I thought it was dishonest then, but this time it did not seem dishonest at first.' "
+The first leg of the triangle represents a perceived nonsharable financial need, the second leg represents perceived opportunity, and the third leg stands for ratio-nalization.
+As Cressey said:

+When the trust violators were asked to explain why they refrained from violation of other positions of trust they might have held at previous times, or why they had not violated the subject position at an earlier time, those who had an opinion expressed the equivalent of one or more of the following quotations: (a) "There was no need for it like there was this time." (b) "The idea never entered my head." (c) "I thought it was dishonest then, but this time it did not seem dishonest at first."